 Cereal seeds are rich in carbohydrate; legume seeds contain more protein than the seeds of other plant types.
 There are seeds also that are rich in oil such as castor bean, jatropha and sunflower.
 The seeds of the desert shrub jojoba (Simmondsia chinensis) contain a wax that is used as a substitute for sperm whale oil in the production of lotions, shampoos and other cosmetic products, and even machine oil (Postlethwait and Hopson 1989).

-The angiospermous seed is an organ found in plant shoot, attached to the stem, and originating from a flower.
-Its primary function is reproduction in which plants perpetuate themselves, mainly sexually.
+The primary function of seeds is reproduction in which plants perpetuate themselves, mainly sexually.
 The seed is widely used in the deliberate production of seedlings, known as plant propagation.

 In addition, this organ also serves as a diaspore or dispersal unit of many plants.
 Many seeds are equipped with adaptations which ensure or enhance dispersal such as dust-like and balloon seeds, wing-like appendages, hairs, parachutes, feathers and hooks, and water repellant surfaces.

 The development of the plant seed follows pollination, the transfer of pollen from the anther to the stigma, and double fertilization.
 Double fertilization is a unique process in the angiosperms in which two fertilizations occur, one leading to the formation of a diploid embryo and another which is responsible for the triploid endosperm.